devraj894/react-notyfy/README.md

 6. [License](#License)

 # Features
-🔔 Customizable: Easily customize duration and position.
+🔔 Customizable: Easily customize duration, position and Animation.
 🚀 Lightweight: Minimal overhead for fast and responsive performance.
-🎨 Stylish: Supports different types of notifications like success, error, info, and warning.
+🎨 Stylish: Supports different types of notifications like success, info, warning and error along with three different types of animations like fade, pop and slide.
 🧩 Reusable: Designed with reusable components for seamless integration.

 # Installation